2023 Best Value Allied Health Professions Master's Degree Schools in Rhode Island

 Best Rhode Island Schools for Affordable Quality for a Master's in Allied Health Professions

 Our 2023 rankings named Johnson & Wales University - Providence the best value school in Rhode Island for allied health professions students working on their master’s degree.
-Located in the medium-sized city of Providence, JWU Providence is a private not-for-profit school with a medium-sized student population.
+Located in the midsize city of Providence, JWU Providence is a private not-for-profit school with a medium-sized student population.

 Request Information